|

 conversational tone, Maynard presents a much wider sampling of wildlife-related options – from training wild animals

 and working with insects to directing a conservation program.”
+2) Outdoor Careers: Exploring Occupations in Outdoor Fields,

 by Ellen Shenk (ISBN: 0811728730).
 “Job descriptions and up-to-date information about salaries, employment outlook,